Signatures of supermassive black hole binaries on maser systems: Conclusions

 \section{Conclusions}

-Water masers are a unique probe of several physical processes taking place in active galaxies, several of which are not yet well understood \citep{reid1981}.
+Water masers are a unique probe of several physical processes taking place in active galaxies, several of which are not yet well understood { \citep[for a review, see e.g., ][]{lo2005}}.
 These systems are nevertheless important tools to infer the masses of the central supermassive black holes as well as to provide tests of cosmology by enabling a precise determination of quantities such as the Hubble constant.

-In this paper, we have compared the dynamics of water maser systems in the environments of single and binary supermassive black holes.
-By calibrating the simulated kinematics of masers around a single black hole to the observations of NGC 4258, we established the criterion for clumps to mase based on their coherence length being greater than a given percentile of the observed distribution.
+In this paper, we have compared the dynamics of water maser systems in the environments of single and binary supermassive black holes. { We have illustrated how binary black hole systems present themselves in maser maps and position-velocity diagrams, facilitating the use of maser emission as a tracer of their dynamics. } By calibrating the simulated kinematics of masers around a single black hole to the observations of NGC 4258, we established the criterion for clumps to mase based on their coherence length being greater than a given percentile of the observed distribution.
 We used this to search for evidence of the presence of binary black holes in the class of double-peaked maser systems, finding similarities between the simulations and observations in both the kinematics and the spectra.
-Our results suggest that the physical nature of double peaked and similar masing systems could be explained by the perturbing influence of a second black hole.
+Our results suggest that the physical nature of double peaked and similar masing systems could be explained by the perturbing influence of a second black hole.{\footnote{ Note that double-peaked structures such as in Fig. \ref{fig:velprofile2bh} with the cluster of particles close to $v_{\rm LOS} = 0$ could also be interpreted as missing the blue component in a non-binary black hole system.}}

 In this work, we considered a simple illustrative example for pedagogical purposes.
 More generally, a binary companion may orbit on a plane different from the masing clumps.
 This could potentially trigger the observed warp in the outer part of NGC 4258 for a perturber outside the masing disk \citep{papaloizou1998}.